What is Couples Therapy?

 What are the addiction and mental health issues treated in rehab for couples?

 Drug and substance abuse always go hand in hand with other underlying issues, complicating any recovery process.
-If you don’t fix what’s causing the drug use, like mental health issues, you’re more likely to start using again.
-At Seasons Bali, we do things differently by focusing on both partners dealing with:
+If you don’t fix what’s causing the drug use, from anxiety, stress, mental health issues and more, you’re more likely to start using again.
+At Seasons Bali, we do things differently by focusing on both partners when dealing with:

-Rehab centres like Seasons Bali in Indonesia make a good fit for the serene environment and professional care given to addicts.
+Rehab centres like Seasons Bali in Indonesia specialize in helping get to the root of the problem and in the serene environment of Bali, it really does make it a more harmonious process, and with the professional care.
 Part of the support for couples to overcome drug abuse is:

-- Residential treatment—treatment centers across Bali where couples are forced to stay at specialized facilities for several months.
+- Residential treatment—treatment centers across Bali where couples can stay at specialized facilities for several weeks or months.
 Here they get round-the-clock supervision including therapy, medication, and coping skills.

 - Outpatient therapy—involves couples going to therapy sessions regularly once or twice every week.
 Couples here get ongoing support while continuing with their regular responsibilities.

-- Couples therapy—mainly focuses on improving communication, building trust with one another, and conflict resolution.
-That helps in curbing what could be potential urge triggers while at home.
+- Couples therapy—mainly focuses on improving communication, building trust with one another, and conflict resolution, that helps in curbing the potential urge or triggers while at home.

 Couples struggling with addiction are expected to go to rehab with more goals in mind than simply weaning off their substance addiction.
 That is the surest path to sustained recovery.
-While undergoing treatment, they are engaged in other areas such as:
+While undergoing treatment, they will engaged in other activities such as:

-As long as both partners are deeply concerned about the goodwill and recovery of the other, there is a lot they can benefit from drug rehab.
+As long as both partners are deeply concerned about the goodwill and recovery of the other, there is a lot they can benefit from at Seasons Bali.
 Some of the positive effects are:

 - When both parties in the relationship ask for help, it reduces the cycle of domestic violence and emotional abuse.